FAQs & Resources

 Champlain offers a wide range of resources to help you meet all of your academic goals!

-We also recognize how important mental health is to your academic performance, and we make a point to offer stress-management techniques and fun programs like puppy therapy around midterms and finals.
+We also recognize how important mental health is to your academic performance, and we make a point to offer stress-management techniques and fun programs, like therapy dogs around midterms and finals.

 We are here to help you get the most out of your valuable college education and build skills for a successful future.